Bankruptcy in NOT a moral failing. It is a business decision to protect you and your family from creditors!

 This San Antonio Bankruptcy Lawyer site provides information on Chapter 7 bankruptcy, Chapter 13 bankruptcy and Chapter 11 bankruptcy related issues specifically relevant to residents of San Antonio and communities throughout central and southern Texas.
 This information is presented as a public service by the Hacker Law Firm, San Antonio based Lawyer and Attorney.

-If you are faced with tough financial decisions, think of Hacker Law Firm.
-We are here to help you through the stress and uncertainty of filing for bankruptcy in San Antonio, Texas.
+If you are faced with tough financial decisions, think of Hacker Law Firm, here to help you through the stress and uncertainty of filing for bankruptcy in San Antonio, Texas.

 When you are considering filing for bankruptcy, the first step in the bankruptcy process is determining if bankruptcy is the best solution for your situation.
 An experienced San Antonio Bankruptcy Lawyer, such as Steve Hacker at the Hacker Law Firm will give you an honest assessment and help you determine if bankruptcy is the best option for you.